 One of our most robust findings is that improvement in LGPA between the end of the first semester and graduation was associated with increased odds of passing the bar exam, even after controlling for other relevant factors (e.g., entering admission credentials, bar exam jurisdiction) and after accounting for differences among schools, including grading policies (see Section 4.2.1).
 The impacts are particularly intense among students who experience the most academic difficulty in the first semester.
-Graduates with below average first-semester grades who experienced no LGPA growth had a 25 percent chance of passing the bar exam, compared to 43 percent among their peers who experienced average growth (about 0.17 grade points-Figure 5).
+The average graduate with below average first-semester grades who experienced no LGPA growth had a 43 percent chance of passing the bar exam, compared to 63 percent for a student with positive growth of 0.28 standardized grade points and 24 percent for a student with negative growth of 0.56 standardized grade points (see Figure 5).